 We seek to develop personal integrity and the sense of responsibility that help young women to make wise and ethical choices.
-We work to build the values of respect, compassion, and service to others, within the School and in the larger community.
+We work to build the values of respect, compassion, and service to others, within the School and in local, national, and global communities.

 We believe that with intellectual curiosity, self-reliance, tenacity of purpose, and commitment to others, Holton women will make a difference in a complex and changing world.

 Inspiring young women to lead lives of positive influence.

 We are an independent college preparatory school for girls in grades 3-12.
 Official school profile.

 - Students of Color: 42%

 - Students receiving financial aid: 25%

 - Number of students taking AP classes: 133 in 20 classes